twesigomwedavid/CypGen/README.md

 #### Expected output

-The expected output for test dataset SIM001.bam will be found in the ./results directory
+The expected output file (SIM001_2d6.alleles) for test dataset SIM001.bam will be found in the ./results directory.
+It should contain the following;

 ```
 --------------------------------------------